Not just PDF, you can import 25+ different document formats and easily add form fields like signature, date, time, and more.

 Once you’ve been given the password by whoever sent you the PDF, you can usually check the level of encryption in a standard PDF viewer by checking out the security details.
 This kind of information is mostly found in the File or Properties menu.

-For most software, you can even search in the help bar for “security,” then follow the directions to find out how encrypted your PDF is.
+For most software, you can even search in the help bar for “security,” and then follow the directions to find out how encrypted your PDF is.

 Signing an encrypted PDF is tricky without help, and not always native to basic PDF viewers.
 Instead, you’ll need the help of software to sign it (and to ensure the signature itself is protected once you do).